RodrigoUchoa001/RodrigoUchoa001/README.md

 - 🌱 I'm currently in the VIII period of the university of Computer Science.

-- 🌱 I’m currently learning Flutter.
+- 🌱 I’m currently learning Web Development with React + Vite.

 - 📫 How to reach me: **franciscorferreira@aluno.uespi.br**.